 Couples Therapy Houston

-Meet Sanah Kotadia, LPC, NCC | Houston couples therapist
+Meet Sanah Kotadia, LPC, NCC | Couples Therapist in Texas

 What my Houston couples therapy services can help with

-• Clear, healthy communication is the cornerstone of a trusting relationship.
+Clear, healthy communication is the cornerstone of a trusting relationship.
 Yet, many of us weren't taught the skills we need to talk with our partner in this way.
 In couples therapy, you'll learn how to express yourself in a calm, assertive way.
 Plus, you'll learn how to really hear your partner so you can both be on the same page.

 Here are some common signs that you and your partner might need help with communication.